 Traditional radiation therapy has had limited success historically, especially for patients with liver damage from hepatitis or cirrhosis.
 One of the most serious side effects is radiation-induced liver disease (RILD), which can be fatal.
 Since proton therapy avoids unnecessary radiation to healthy liver tissues, new research suggests it may reduce the risk of RILD.

-Study 1: Protons vs. Photons for Liver Cancer
+Study 1: Liver Cancer Proton Therapy vs. Photons

 A clinical investigation spearheaded by Sanford and colleagues at Massachusetts General studied proton versus photon radiation therapy for HCC patients who were not candidates for surgery.

 “In the United States, patients with HCC tend to have underlying liver disease, which could both preclude them from surgery and make radiation therapy more challenging as well.
 So, having therapy option that is less toxic could potentially help many patients,” said Dr. Sanford.
 The study’s authors also noted, “Although dosimetric studies have demonstrated a theoretical advantage using proton therapy,4,5 there have been no clinical studies.
 We sought to compare outcomes of patients treated for HCC with either modality.”

 Researchers followed 133 patients who were treated from 2008 to 2017.
 The average overall survival for those treated with proton therapy was 31 months, compared to just 14 months for patients treated by traditional radiation.
 After two years, the overall survival rate for proton patients was 59%, while traditional radiation only had a 28.6% rate.

 Not only did the study observe improved survival rates, they also noticed a decrease in non-classic radiation-induced liver disease.
 Patients receiving proton therapy had a 26% lower risk of RILD, as compared with photon radiation (odds ratio, 0.26; P=.03;).6